 So far so good.
 I’ve got balance in my account which I’ve now withdrawn to my bank.
 And more money pending waiting for delivery confirmation.
 So it’s going well, and worth trying out.

-A guide to selling preloved clothes on Vinted
+A guide to selling on Vinted

 1, Set up your account on Vinted